mkdocstrings/griffe/docs/guide/users/checking.md

 TIP: **Important:** Remember that the base is the most recent reference, and the one we compare it against is the oldest one.

-The package name you pass to `griffe check` must be found relatively to the repository root.
+The package name you pass to `griffe check` must be found relative to the repository root.
 For Griffe to find packages in subfolders, pass the parent subfolder to the `--search` or `-s` option.
 Example for `src`-layouts:

 ```console
 $ griffe check -s src griffe